Trump rejects UN arms trade treaty

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-INDIANAPOLIS: President Donald Trump announced Friday that the United States would not abide by a UN treaty aimed at regulating the global arms trade, calling it “misguided” and an encroachment on US sovereignty.
+INDIANAPOLIS: President Donald Trump announced that the United States would not abide by a UN treaty aimed at regulating the global arms trade, calling it "misguided" and an encroachment on the US sovereignty.

 It requires member countries to keep records of international transfers of weapons and to prohibit cross-border shipments that could be used in human rights violations or attacks on civilians.

+The world´s largest arms traders, the United States, China and Russia, have not joined.
+Asked about Trump´s announcement, the United Nations praised the arms trade treaty as a "landmark achievement" in efforts to ensure responsibility in international arms transfers.
+UN spokesman Stephane Dujarric said the ATT is "the only global instrument aimed at improving transparency and accountability in the international arms trade."

+He said the treaty was "particularly important in present times, when we witness growing international tensions and renewed interest in expanding and modernising arsenals."
+In a statement, the White House said the treaty "fails to truly address the problem of irresponsible arms transfers, while providing a platform for those who would seek to constrain our ability to sell arms to our allies and partners."
+It also claimed that some groups are trying to use the treaty to overturn "sovereign national decisions" on arms exports -- pointing to one effort to block the British government´s sale of weapons to Saudi Arabia.
+"The ATT is simply not needed for the United States to engage in responsible arms trade," the White House said.

-INDIANAPOLIS: President Donald Trump announced Friday that the United States would not abide by a UN treaty aimed at regulating the global arms trade, calling it “misguided” and an encroachment on US sovereignty.
+INDIANAPOLIS: President Donald Trump announced that the United States would not abide by a UN treaty aimed at regulating the global arms trade, calling it "misguided" and an encroachment on the US sovereignty.

 It requires member countries to keep records of international transfers of weapons and to prohibit cross-border shipments that could be used in human rights violations or attacks on civilians.